 I am an economist with interests in econometrics and data science; and the economics of technology, innovation and growth.
 My background combines economics, statistics and computer science.

-Currently: Data Scientist, World Bank
+Most recently: Data Scientist, World Bank

-Previously I worked in Innovation Labs at the World Bank, on a program to advise and assist Bank project managers in using alternative data sources (“big data”) like cellphone records, satellite images, social/web data, etc. This work took me to diverse locations including Kosovo, Costa Rica, Colombia and Thailand.
+Before that I worked in Innovation Labs at the World Bank, on a program to advise and assist Bank project managers in using alternative data sources (“big data”) like cellphone records, satellite images, social/web data, etc. This work took me to diverse locations including Kosovo, Costa Rica, Colombia and Thailand.
 Our team worked with all kinds of data, up to the 10 terabyte scale.
 (Fun fact: the easiest way to move 4TB of data from most places on earth is an external drive, by Fedex.
 Actually moving the data is usually the easy part though…)

 For a brief few months at the end of 2014 I worked on a startup idea related to vertical search for events.
 This was a problem that had bugged me for years and took the chance to try to build a solution, using and learning fantastic tools like Elasticsearch, Amazon’s ElasticMapReduce, OpenStreetMap, the Common Crawl repository and Angular.
-It was ultimately derailed by (i) visa issues (ii) a job offer too good to refuse (see above) and (iii) relatively high fixed costs associated with search indexing.

 Research Fellow, Nesta